 According to [229], given the worsening and more frequent occurrence of natural disasters, it is imperative to continue to pursue strategies for developing critical infrastructures that directly contribute to national resilience, such as disaster risk reduction and mitigation and countermeasures for aging infrastructures.
 To achieve this, appropriate and efficient maintenance of critical infrastructures is crucial.
 There are two types of maintenance: corrective maintenance and predictive maintenance.
 Corrective maintenance is performed after critical infrastructures have been damaged, deteriorated, or has lost their function or performance.
 On the other hand, predictive maintenance involves planned inspections, repairs, and replacements of critical infrastructures to prevent a decline in function or performance during use.
 To reduce overall cost, to improve safety, to increase reliability, and to extend lifespan of critical infrastructures, predictive maintenance becomes important.

 In predictive maintenance, it is necessary to continuously monitor the health (current performance) of critical infrastructures and evaluate them.
+To monitor the health of critical infrastructures, the monitoring of displacement is important.
+Displacement is the term in construction sector which means the movement or shift of a structure or its components due to loads, forces, or environmental conditions.
 Conventionally, monitoring critical infrastructures is performed manually, such as visual and sound inspection.
 Recently, methods of monitoring critical infrastructure using ICT are attracting attention.

 Critical infrastructure monitoring is a generic term for techniques used to objectively and continuously monitor changes in the condition of structures and buildings.
 Two types of results are utilised to monitor critical infrastructure: sensing results and imaging results.
 Sensing results are gathered by non-3GPP sensors attached to critical infrastructure (such as temperature, humidity, acceleration and strain) and sent by communication devices attached to critical infrastructure.
 Note that the communication device serves not only as a device to send results from non-3gpp sensors, but also as a device to measure precise time and position by 3GPP network and attach precise positioning and timestamp information to sensing results and also as a device to obtain displacement by measuring positional variation precisely.
 Imaging results are gathered by surveillance camera, drones and robots and sent by communication devices attached to surveillance camera, drones and robots.
 Note that the communication device serves not only as a device to send results from surveillance camera, drones and robots, but also as a device to measure time and precise position by 3gpp network and attach precise positioning and timestamp information to imaging results.
 These results are mapped onto critical infrastructure in cyberspace and then diagnosed and predicted structural damage and deterioration.
 Therefore, to consistently utilize huge amounts of results from many sensors, cameras, drones and robots, precise positioning results and timestamp information are required.
 And, to measure displacement of critical infrastructure, precise displacement information is essential.